Self-compassion

 How can I increase my self-compassion?

-To increase your self-compassion, you have to find alternatives to your inner critic.
-You need to:
+To increase your self-compassion, you need to find alternatives to your inner critic.
+This involves:

-- Notice and allow your thoughts and feelings.
-Ask yourself: “What is happening within me right now?”
-For example: “I feel ashamed and want to cry” and “I’m thinking that I always fail and that I should just give up.”
+- Noticing and allowing your thoughts and feelings.
+Ask yourself: “What is going on within me right now?”
+Examples: “I feel ashamed and want to cry” and “I’m thinking that I always fail and that I should just give up.”

-- Recognise that you’re having a hard time at the moment instead of judging yourself or telling yourself that you’re “bad”.
-For example: “This feels really difficult.”
+- Acknowledging that you’re having a hard time at the moment instead of judging yourself or telling yourself that you’re “bad”.
+Example: “This feels really difficult.”

-- Choose to give yourself support, respect and consideration.
-For example: “It’s okay to let go of everything and just rest on the sofa/call a friend/go for a walk/read a book I like”, “It’s human to feel the way I feel right now, I don’t need to change anything”, “It didn’t turn out as I hoped, but I did the best I could.”
+- Choosing to give yourself support, respect and care.
+Examples: “It’s okay to let everything go right now and just rest on the sofa/call a friend/go for a walk/read a book I like”, “It’s human to feel the way I feel right now, I don’t need to change anything”, “It didn’t turn out as I hoped, but I did the best I could.”

 It sounds easy, but developing self-compassion takes practice and patience.
 Reflect on situations where you tend to be self-critical or judgemental towards yourself.
 Choose one of these situations and practise intentionally replacing your critical inner dialogue with caring and kindness.